mohammed99Ali/MOHAMMED99ALI/README.md

 ###

-<p align="left">My name is Mohammed Ali and I'm a fresh Android Developer, from Jordan</p>
+<p align="left">Hi, I’m Mohammed Ali, a fresh android developer who loves to learn and connect new technologies 🖥.
+I recently finished Android Kotlin Developer Nanodegree from Udacity.
+I’d love to combine my passion learning with the knowledge I learned from the course to learn and develop modern apps with new technologies 😁. </p>

 ###